reekroo/media-server/README.md

 This document is a step-by-step guide for setting up a media server on a Raspberry Pi 5 using an NVMe drive.
 The guide covers the initial OS installation, disk preparation, Docker and Samba installation, as well as starting and managing system services.

+# Hardwere Setup

+TODO

+# Common Setup of the Project

 ## 1. Preparation and Initial Setup 🛠️